Anish87/anish87.github.io/Signals/Function.SqSignalBase.EliminateFunc.md

 # Description

-Remove all occurrences of a speciffic function.
+Remove all occurrences of a specific function.

 # Specifications